-Any party wishing to object to the assumption or assumption and assignment of any executory contract or unexpired lease under the Plan must file an objection with the Bankruptcy Court and such dispute shall be resolved by the Bankruptcy Court.
-Any counterparty that does not object to the assumption or assumption and assignment of its executory contract or unexpired lease under this Plan shall be deemed to have consented to such assumption or assumption and assignment and any Claim for Cure, for compensation, adequate assurance, adequate assurance of future performance, or other right, issue or claim under section 365 of the Bankruptcy Code, shall be deemed fully satisfied, released and discharged.
+Any party wishing to object to the assumption or assumption and assignment of any executory contract or unexpired lease hereunder, including any proposed Cure, if any, set forth in Exhibit B, must file an objection with the Bankruptcy Court by the deadline to object to the Plan and such dispute shall be resolved by the Bankruptcy Court.
+Any counterparty that does not object to the assumption or assumption and assignment, or the proposed Cure, if any, set forth in Exhibit B, of its executory contract or unexpired lease under the Plan shall be deemed to have consented to such assumption or assumption and assignment, or Cure and any Claim for Cure, for compensation, adequate assurance, adequate assurance of future performance, or other right, issue, or Claim under section 365 of the Bankruptcy Code, shall be deemed fully satisfied, released, and discharged and forever barred from assertion and shall not be enforceable against Reorganized Southern without the need for any objection by Reorganized Southern or further notice to or action, order or approval of the Bankruptcy Court or any other entity, and any Claim for Cure for compensation, adequate assurance, adequate assurance of future performance, or other right, issue, or Claim under section 365 of the Bankruptcy Code, shall be deemed fully satisfied, released and discharged upon payment of the amount, if any, listed on Exhibit B, notwithstanding anything included in the Schedules or in any proof of claim to the contrary, provided that nothing shall prevent Reorganized Southern from paying any cure amount despite the failure of the relevant counterparty to timely file such request or objection for payment of such Cure.
+Reorganized Southern, through the Trustee, also may settle any Cure without further notice to or action, order or approval of the Bankruptcy Court or any other entity.